Karl-EdwardFPJeanMehu/100_Days_of_ML_Code/README.md

 ## Day 1
   A program to choose white or black text on a given background color.
 Do `checkout day1` to view

+## Day 2
+ Read # Day 2

+Read *[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)* by Micheal Nielson and I learned alot.
+It was a bit hard but an interesting and good read.